MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ![Screenshot that shows settings for a streaming dataflow.](media/dataflows-streaming/dataflows-streaming-30.png)

-* **Refresh history**: Because streaming dataflows run continuously, the refresh history shows only information about when the dataflow was started, when it was canceled, or when it failed (with details and error codes when applicable).
+* **Refresh history**: Because streaming dataflows run continuously, the refresh history shows only information about when the dataflow starts, when it's canceled, or when it fails (with details and error codes when applicable).
 This information is similar to what appears for regular dataflows.
 You can use this information to troubleshoot issues or to provide Power BI support with requested details.

 * **Data source credentials**: This setting shows the inputs that have been configured for the specific streaming dataflow.

 * **Enhanced compute engine settings**: Streaming dataflows need the enhanced compute engine to provide real-time visuals, so this setting is turned on by default and can't be changed.

 * **Retention duration**: This setting is specific to streaming dataflows.
 Here you can define how long you want to keep real-time data to visualize in reports.
 Historical data is saved by default in Azure Blob Storage.
 This setting is specific to the real-time side of your data (hot storage).
-The minimum value here is 1 day or 24 hours.
+The minimum value is 1 day or 24 hours.

   > [!IMPORTANT]
   > The amount of hot data stored by this retention duration directly influences the performance of your real-time visuals when you're creating reports on top of this data.
 The more retention you have here, the more your real-time visuals in reports can be affected by low performance.
 If you need to perform historical analysis, we recommend that you use the cold storage provided for streaming dataflows.